jelastic-jps/docker-native/docker-engine/README.md

     ![Docker Engine Connect Swarm](/images/docker-engine-connect-swarm.png)

-  * _**Deploy containers from compose.yml**_ - to automatically deploy application from the specified custom repository
+  * _**Deploy containers from compose.yml**_ - to set up an engine node with the automatically deployed application from the specified custom repository

     ![Docker Engine Deploy](/images/docker-engine-deploy.png)

 * **Environment** - type a name for your environment
-* **Display Name** - optionally, specify an [environment alias](https://docs.jelastic.com/environment-aliases)
+* **Display Name** - optionally, specify an [environment alias](https://docs.jelastic.com/environment-aliases) for its better differentiation within the Jelastic dashboard and [SSH Gate](https://docs.jelastic.com/ssh-gate)

 Click **Install** and wait a few minutes for Jelastic to automatically perform all the required configurations.

 ## Connecting to Docker Engine

-The Docker Engine package is provided with several default ways it can be connected and managed:
+The Docker Engine container is provided with several default ways it can be connected and managed:

 ### Portainer UI